vanbasten2323/galleryPowershell/powershellCommandDesign.md

     - ` New cmdlets to delete a gallery image. `
       - Remove-AzureRmGalleryImage
   - Gallery Image Version
-    - ` New cmdlets to create a gallery image version config. `
-      - New-AzureRmGalleryImageVersionConfig
-    - ` New cmdlets to add a target region to a gallery image version config. `
-      - Add-AzureRmGalleryImageVersionTargetRegion
     - ` New cmdlets to create a gallery image version. `
       - New-AzureRmGalleryImageVersion
     - ` New cmdlets to update a gallery image version. `